pandas-dev/pandas/doc/source/getting_started/intro_tutorials/06_calculate_statistics.rst

         </ul>
     </div>

-How to calculate summary statistics?
+How to calculate summary statistics
 ------------------------------------

 Aggregating statistics